i-tabu/cyrus-ai/README.md

 ```
 Example Output
 ```
+php chat.php
-Cyrus is ready.
-Type a prefix:
+Cyrus is listening...
-Cyrus>
+You>
 ```